Our Story

 The Day of Small Beginnings

-The late 1800’s saw much hardship come to the Scandinavian lands and to its people.
+The late 1800's saw much hardship come to the Scandinavian lands and their people.
 The economic situation was bleak during those difficult days; but a bright ray of hope appeared on the horizon.
 America seemed to beckon those of other lands with promises of financial prosperity and fruitfulness—a new opportunity for success.

 Tobias E. Tonnesen